godotengine/build-containers/README.md

 ## Host OS preparation

+Before doing anything, make sure to disable Security-Enhanced Linux (SELinux) on hosts that have it enabled to prevent permission errors:

+    sudo setenforce 0

+Some build steps require enough of RAM to be available on your OS, so make sure you have a swap file/partition properly configured if your machine is low on RAM (aim for at least 8 GB swap size if you have 8 GB of RAM).

 ### Podman Fedora image

 To be extra-sure that you are building with the same base container image as the official